-Fire, meat, vegetables, family and friends: Barbecue is the archetype of good cuisine and cozy get-togethers.
+Fire, meat, vegetables, family, and friends: Barbecue is the archetype of good cuisine and cozy get-togethers.

 There are hardly any limits to your imagination here.
 We recommend using vegetables that can be cut into slices like celery, eggplant, and zucchini.
-To do this, cut the respective vegetables into slices, grill briefly and then cover as desired or place the whole sandwich directly on the grillage.
+To do this, cut the respective vegetables into slices, grill briefly, and then cover as desired or place the whole sandwich directly on the grillage.
 To give the sandwich a little more hold, you can also stabilize it with wooden skewers.

 What are your favorite ways to grill or barbecue?
 Let us know in the comments or on FamilyApp!